Seneca-ICTOER/Intro2C/docs/D-Modularity/functions.md

 ### Function Calls

 A function call transfers control from the caller to function being called.
 Once the function being called has executed its instructions, it returns control to the caller.
 Execution continues at the point immediately following the call statement.
-A function call takes the form
+A function call takes the form:

 ```
 identifier(argument, ..., argument)